Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Evaluation and Comparison

-For models containing thin plates or tubes, most methods that rely on surface sampling or voxelization are delicate to parameter variations.
-As Fig.\ref{fig:thin-sheet} shows, the input dolphin model is thin at its fin and flipper.
-When resolution is not high enough, extracting the entire medial axis at these thin areas is hard for VC.
-It is also difficult to achieve sufficiently dense sampling, making it challenging for surface-sampling-based methods like SAT, PC and MATFP to produce topologically correct and geometrically accurate results. \modi{The meso-skeleton produced by DPC risks shifting away from the center, and fewer medial points are generated in regions where there is a significant jump in medial radius.} MATTopo, by gradually adding points and detecting topology correctness, can effectively and automatically explore thin plate regions.
-It generates a medial axis that is both geometrically and topologically accurate, with its results being relatively insensitive to the parameter.
-For default parameters, our method can generate reasonable Q-MDF at thin sheet areas.
-It is easy to extract a compact medial axis that is homotopy equivalent to the input shape.
+For models containing thin plates or tubes, most methods that rely on surface sampling or voxelization are \re{sensitive} to parameter variations.
+As shown in Figure~\ref{fig:thin-sheet}, the input Dolphin model contains thin regions around its fins and flippers.
+When the voxel resolution is insufficient, VC struggles to extract complete medial axes in these areas.
+Surface-sampling-based methods such as SAT, PC and MATFP also face challenges in achieving sufficiently dense sampling, leading to inaccuracies in both topology and geometry. \modi{The meso-skeleton produced by DPC tends to shift away from the true center, and fewer medial points are generated in regions where the medial radius changes abruptly.} MATTopo, by progressively adding points and verifying topological correctness, can effectively explore thin-plate regions.
+It generates medial axes that are both geometrically and topologically accurate, and its results are relatively insensitive to parameter tuning.
+With default parameters, our method produces a well-behaved Q-MDF in thin-sheet regions, from which a compact medial axis can be easily extracted.
+The resulting medial axis is homotopy-consistent with the input shape and remains robust to variations in local thickness.